sxtxixtxcxh/validate-on-save.tmbundle/README.md

 Hey!
 Remember:

-  1. saving
+  1. Saving.
-  2. switching to your browser
+  2. Switching to your browser.
-  3. refreshing
+  3. Refreshing.
-  4. finding out you had a syntax error in your {PHP|Ruby|JavaScript} source code
+  4. Finding out you had a syntax error in your source code.
-  5. switching back to TextMate
+  5. Switching back to TextMate.
-  6. fixing the error
+  6. Fixing the error.
-  7. saving
+  7. Saving.
-  8. switching back to the browser
+  8. Switching back to the browser.
-  9. refreshing?
+  9. Refreshing?

 This bundle lets you skips several of those steps.